Open Agent Toolkit

 workflow.* preference keys

 The workflow.* namespace holds user-facing workflow preferences that let you answer repetitive confirmation prompts once and have OAT skills respect the answer automatically.
-Seven keys:
+Common keys:

 • workflow.hillCheckpointDefault (every | final) — default HiLL checkpoint behavior in oat-project-implement